Sanctuary Baines’ Camp

 Baines' Camp, named after the famed explorer and painter Thomas Baines, lies on the southern edge of the Okavango Delta overlooking the perennial lagoon off the Boro River.
 Well shaded by huge Sausage, Jackal berry and Leadwood trees with excellent wildlife and panoramic views, Baines' Camp is a small intimate camp of six luxurious and secluded suites on elevated platforms and linked by timber walkways.

 In the main areas, the large open deck on the water's edge has a suspended fireplace and a rimflow swimming pool, great for cooling off, with views over the Boro lagoon so that you can enjoy game-viewing even from the pool.
 Inside there's a relaxing lounge and intimate dining area as well as a fully stocked wine cellar.
 Baines' camp is on its own game-rich private concession adjacent to the Moremi Game Reserve.
 See prowling lions looking for prey at the edge of the lagoon or watch some of the many elephants that live in the area.

 Activities at Baines' Camp include day and night game drives in open land cruisers; walking safaris with skilled guides, mokoros for an extended season (water levels permitting) or boat cruises.
-The unique and educational elephant interaction is highly recommended as an optional extra.

 Accommodation at Baines' Camp